 The Switch?
 Westbrae is a brand of unsweetened ketchup that hits the spot.
 You might also consider using hot sauce or salsa on your eggs, or mustard on your hamburger.
 Over time you’ll save yourself quite a lot of unnecessary sugar in your barbeques.

-Barbeque Sauce – made with high fructose corn syrup, molasses, modified food starch, and brown sugar, BBQ sauce contains anywhere from 8-10 grams of carbohydrate per tablespoon.
-If you’re putting BBQ sauce on those ribs it could be anywhere from 40-80 grams of carbohydrate (3-6 slices of bread) since an average amount of sauce is a ¼ to a ½ cup per serving.
+Barbecue Sauce – made with high fructose corn syrup, molasses, modified food starch, and brown sugar, BBQ sauce contains anywhere from 8-10 grams of carbohydrate per tablespoon.
+If you’re putting BBQ sauce on those ribs it could be anywhere from 40-80 grams of carbohydrate (3-6 slices of bread) since an average amount of sauce is a 1/4 to a 1/2 cup per serving.

 Sweet Pickle Relish – made with high fructose corn syrup, most sweet pickle relish registers at 5-8 grams per tablespoon so if you are putting a few tablespoons in your tuna it could as much as 1-2 slices worth of bread.

 The switch?
 Consider cutting down on the amount or switching to dill pickle relish which contains minimal carbohydrates.